Table of Contents

 Founders entering crypto HFT typically come from one of two backgrounds: traditional HFT (where they understand microsecond optimization) or crypto trading (where they understand market dynamics).
 Both groups face a reality gap.

 The crypto “HFT” designation creates unrealistic expectations.
 In traditional equities HFT, we measure execution paths in microseconds—sometimes sub-microsecond for co-located operations.
-Crypto markets operate at 5–10 milliseconds exchange latency due to fundamental architectural differences.
+Crypto markets operate at higher exchange latency than traditional venues due to fundamental architectural differences.

 Crypto exchanges run matching engines in cloud infrastructure with geographic distribution.
 The speed of light imposes physical limits.
 A round-trip from a Singapore colocation facility to a Binance matching engine in Tokyo cannot be faster than the speed of light through fiber (~1ms per 100km, plus switching and processing time).